NotAHero04/RandomPojavThings/Forge/README.md

 I talked to [@Aerolome](https://github.com/Aerolome) about that discovery, and he quickly brought it to other buggy versions (1.3.2, 1.4.2, 1.5.1, 1.5.2, 1.6.2, 1.6.4).

-So I'm here to share you all the works from us.
+### How the patches work

 The patches modify the JSON data of corresponding Forge instances to always download ASM library version 5.2, which is also tested and verified to be working.

+### How to use the patch

+Download and replace the JSON in the version file directory corresponding to your desired Minecraft version.
+Forge is inconsistent about naming scheme, so if the JSON file name doesn't match, you will need to rename it.

 For Forge 1.7.2, you may also want to look at [this nice article from Minecraft Forum](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/2206446-forge-1-6-4-1-7-2-java-8-compatibility-patch).